guardianproject/info/content/blog/2019-01-23-use-onions-https-for-software-updates.md

   - security
   - updates
 ---
-There is a new <a href="https://lists.debian.org/debian-security-announce/2019/msg00010.html" target="_blank">vulnerability in Debian&#8217;s apt</a> that allows anything that can Man-in-the-Middle (MITM) your traffic to get root on your Debian/Ubuntu/etc boxes.
+There is a new <a href="https://lists.debian.org/debian-security-announce/2019/msg00010.html" target="_blank">vulnerability in Debian’s apt</a> that allows anything that can Man-in-the-Middle (MITM) your traffic to get root on your Debian/Ubuntu/etc boxes.
 Using encrypted connections for downloading updates, like HTTPS or Tor Onion Services, reduces this vulnerability to requiring root on the mirror server in order to exploit it.
 That is a drastic reduction in exposure.
 We have been pushing for this [since 2014](https://guardianproject.info/2014/10/16/reducing-metadata-leakage-from-software-updates/), and <a href="https://onion.debian.org" target="_blank">Debian</a>, <a href="https://ftp.fau.de" target="_blank">mirror</a> <a href="https://mirrors.kernel.org" target="_blank">operators</a>, and others in the ecosystem have taken some big steps towards making this the standard.
 This should finally put to rest the idea that plain <a href="https://whydoesaptnotusehttps.com/" target="_blank">HTTP is enough</a> for software updates with signed metadata.

-To this end, we have always supported <a href="https://f-droid.org/docs/Security_Model/" target="_blank">F-Droid&#8217;s practice</a> of requiring HTTPS connections to f-droid.org and mirrors, even though the signed metadata file is the essential mechanism for providing security.
+To this end, we have always supported <a href="https://f-droid.org/docs/Security_Model/" target="_blank">F-Droid’s practice</a> of requiring HTTPS connections to f-droid.org and mirrors, even though the signed metadata file is the essential mechanism for providing security.

 ## Using encrypted connections on your server